 To set up a Linksys wireless USB adapter, you need to perform two (2) steps:

-ii.
-Download and install the drivers manually
+i.
+Connect the adapterii.
+Download and install the drivers manually Connect the adapter

 Plug in your wireless USB adapter to an available USB port on your computer.

 QUICK TIP: The LED on your wireless adapter should light up after plugging it to your computer.
 If not, make sure that your computer is powered ON.